Trefo/agdss/README.md

 ##Setup
+The folder annotable/small-tomatoes has a set of example images.
+Accordingly, the /app/agdss/settings/common.py file assumes small-tomatoes as category.
+You need to specify your own folder and image category you want to label, as well as the name of folders where converted label masks will be stored (degault 'labels/').
+Run the following commands once satisfied with the settings file.

 1. git clone https://github.com/Trefo/agdss
 2. cd agdss
 3. docker-compose up

 ## First-time additional steps needed in agdss web container named agdss_web
-You need to edit /app/agdss/settings/common.py specifying correctly the image category you want to label, and the label folder name.
-Then, run the following commands.
+On a different terminal.
 1. ```docker exec -it agdss_web_1 bash```
 2. ```python manage.py migrate --settings=agdss.settings.common``` to create the tables in the database.
 3. ```python manage.py createsuperuser --settings=agdss.settings.common``` and enter the requested information.